opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

   |p90	|0.50%	|
   |p99	|0.50%	|

-  * The positive percentages indicate that Z-score normalization has slightly higher latency compared to min-max normalization, but the differences are minimal (less than 1% on average).
+  * The positive percentages indicate that z-score normalization has slightly higher latency compared to min-max normalization, but the differences are minimal (less than 1% on average).

 - **Trade-offs**: